 Yo world, I’m Danick, a 22 year old South Caribbean native with a passion for travel and writing.
 Read more about me and why I travel here.

 To me, a wandering soul goes hand in hand with a rambling mind.
-This blog is a place for me to track my travels through Latin America, and record the thoughts I have while on the road.
-In the coming months, I will fill it with photography, travel updates, and more reflective posts.
+This blog is a place for me to track my travels, and record the thoughts I have while on the road.
+I hope to fill it with photography, travel updates, and more reflective posts.

-I plan on doing a lot of slow, mindful and sustainable travel.
-So, I will be writing a lot about that.
-And from past travels on this continent I know how important identity is in Latin America.
+I am a huge fan of slow, mindful and sustainable travel.
+And from past trips I know how important identity is in any foreign country.
 So expect racially aware, feminist, intersectional content as well.
 All posts are written to invite dialogue – but I expect you to respect my safe space.

 - Las Tierras de Avalon: Where you can practise what you preach and reap what you sow 27 April 2018 I am at peace.
 Such peace has been rare during my first few weeks in South America.
 Backpacking is a logistical exercise in balancing your interests, your time and your budget.
 So trust yo girl when I say traveling can be ex-haus-ting.
 Luckily, travel is also a testimony to “seek and you shall find”.
 My search for a little exercise and some tranquility brought me to Las Tierras de Avalon, an oasis of peace hiding in plain sight.
 Read more